For this assignment, complete the following:

-- 3 body paragraphs (focusing on 3 pros)
+- 3 body paragraphs (focusing on 3 cons)

 - Apply a formal tone appropriate for academic audiences, maintaining an objective 3rd person point of view – no 1st person (I, me, my, we, our, us, mine) or 2nd person (you, your).
 Avoid contractions, clichés, and slang terminology.

-- Use the provided template to assist in formatting the title page and headers.
+- Use the provided template to assist in formatting the title page and document.

 - Incorporate at least 3 scholarly sources into the paper.
 Cite all sources in APA format, both parenthetically and on a reference page.